dmodel-ai/dmodel-ai.github.io/steering_characters/blog_post.md

 the query volume of Google](https://research.character.ai/optimizing-inference/?ref=blog.character.ai).

-For our this post, we use the characters [Princess Amalia Arcanisse](https://chub.ai/characters/5943) and [Edric Sideris](https://chub.ai/characters/thebestsalmon/edric-sideris) from chub.ai.
+For this post, we use the characters [Princess Amalia Arcanisse](https://chub.ai/characters/5943) and [Edric Sideris](https://chub.ai/characters/thebestsalmon/edric-sideris) from chub.ai.
 These two characters are 3rd and 4th most popular